schramm-famm/docs/proposal.md

 current industry topic.

 ### Riley MacKinnon
-This project is an application of many topics learned and developed in the Computer Systems Engineering degree.
+This project is an application of many topics learned and developed in the Software Engineering degree.
 This project will involve the entire software development process, including requirements, planning, development, testing, verification, and maintenance.
 This degree requires multiple programming courses to be taken and the knowledge learned in these courses will be applied when implementing this